How do you terminate an employment contract under Dutch law?

 Failure to comply with these regulations could result in significant financial penalties for employers as well as potential legal action from employees seeking compensation for any rights infringed upon through improper termination procedures.
 It is therefore essential that employers understand their responsibilities under Dutch law regarding proper notice periods and associated payments at the point of termination.
 With this knowledge, employers can be confident that they are upholding both their own interests and those of their former employees' employment rights.

-It is important to note that dismissal protection exist in Netherlands to protect employees from unfair or unjustified terminations.
+It is important to note that protection against dismissal (ontslagbescherming) exists in the Netherlands to protect employees from unfair or unjustified terminations.
 This section addresses how those protections apply in relation to notice periods and severance payments required by dutch law during a lawful termination process.

 Employment law in the Netherlands provides a strong level of protection for employees facing dismissal.